Deffo0/tmdb-movies-investigation/README.md

 # Tmdb Movies Project
 ## Overview:
-> Using huge dataset called *tmdb-movies* which has a lot of details about ten thousand movies almost I will go through the analysis process from investigation to get results on some critical questions.
+> Using a huge dataset called *tmdb-movies* which has a lot of details about ten thousand movies almost I will go through the analysis process from investigation to get results on some critical questions.
 ## Libraries:
 1. pandas
 1. numpy